When music is powered by John Brown, there’s always a surge.

 The Rodrigo Dorfman documentary “One Night in Kernersville,” winner as Audience Favorite Short at Full Frame Documentary Film Festival, takes you into the center of the Big Band and the recording of their “Setting Standards” CD.
 The John Brown Quintet’s first recording hit #8 and stayed in the Top 50 JazzWeek chart for sixteen consecutive weeks.

 Each John Brown ensemble offers a wide range of jazz performances and themed concerts.
 Specialized programs include “The Music of John Coltrane,” “The Music of Duke Ellington,” “The Music of Frank Sinatra,” “The Music of Miles Davis,” “A Night of Bebop” and “Pages from the Great American Songbook.”
-His commitment to education (he’s Director of Duke University’s Jazz Studies), his outreach with workshops and special performances for young children and teenagers, and his unending support of up-and-coming musicians who’ve found their true heartbeats, is unequalled.
+His commitment to education, his outreach with workshops and special performances for young children and teenagers, and his unending support of up-and-coming musicians who’ve found their true heartbeats, is unequalled.
 When your venue hosts John Brown, it doesn’t matter how many horns and cases are coming out of the car, the van or the bus.
 Your audience is going to swing, cause that’s what happens when you get “John Brown’d.”

 In a Word…

 “With stellar musicianship from world-class players and fresh treatments of select jazz standards fro the Ellington songbook, this is one swinging tribute of which the Duke would surely have approved." - Jazz Life Japan

 “…a phenomenal jazz musician, composer, educator and one of the most articulate people you’ll ever meet.” - Riveting Riffs

 “Raising the bar for bassists.” - International Musician Magazine